Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Experiments

 \subsection{Uncontrolled settings}

-Our Anti-DreamBooth system is designed for controlled settings, in which all images have protection noises added.
-In this section, we examine the scenarios when the assumption does not hold, i.e., the malicious user may get in hand some clean images of the target subject and mix them with the perturbed images for DreamBooth training.
-Assuming the number of images for DreamBooth finetuning is fixed as 4, we examine three data mixing configurations with the number of clean images increasing from 1 to 3.
-As shown in Table \ref{tab:uncontrolled}, our defense is still quite effective when half of the images are perturbed, but its effectiveness reduces when more clean images are introduced.
+Anti-DreamBooth is designed for controlled settings, in which all images have protection noises added.
+In this section, we examine when the assumption does not hold, i.e., the malicious user gets some clean images of the target subject and mixes them with the perturbed images for DreamBooth training.
+Assuming the number of images for DreamBooth finetuning is fixed as 4, we examine three configurations with the number of clean images increasing from 1 to 3 (Table \ref{tab:uncontrolled}).
+Our defense is still effective when half of the images are perturbed, but its effectiveness reduces when more clean images are introduced.
 Still, these uncontrolled settings can be prevented if our system becomes popular and used by all social media with lawmakers' support.